jaisonpthomas/openArt/README.md

 Concept application allowing users to share their open source artwork.
 Users may upload new submissions and comment on existing pieces.

 Built with Node/Express.js back-end and MongoDB database.
-Clean, minimalist front-end written in HTML/CSS.
+Clean, minimalist front-end written in HTML/CSS with additional Bootstrap styling.

 #### Future Optimizations
 + Allow Users to Edit Posts/Comments